PepeBitcoin/.github/profile/README.md

 ## 📁 Public Repos

-This GitHub organization hosts selected public files from the PBTC ecosystem, including:
+This GitHub organization publishes the **smart contracts** that power the PBTC ecosystem, including:
 - Contract interfaces and ABIs
-- Public documentation and launchpad standards
-- Frontend components (where applicable)

-More will be published as products move from development to production.
+- Launchpad logic
+- Onchain utilities

 ---